phubbard/tgn-whisperer/README.md

 ### Workflow

 1. Download the RSS file
+2. For each episode, generate the JSON file for OctoAI (URL of MP3, mainly)
+3. Call OctoAI (either via commandline, wget or SDK.
+TBD.)
+4. Generate episode.txt
 2. Parse it for the episode MP3 files
-3. Convert to 16-bit mono wave files (Whisper's input format)
-4. Call Whisper on each
 5. Export text into markdown files
 6. Generate a site with mkdocs
 7. Publish
 8. Profit!
+Actually, no, this is a for-fun side hack.
+Try to keep the costs down.

 All of these are run and orchestrated by a multi-rule Makefile.
 Robust, portable, deletes outputs if interrupted, working pretty well.

 ### Code notes and requirements

-1. wget to download the RSS
+1. Python Requests to download the RSS
-2. ffmpeg to transcode to MP3
+2. wget to download the HTML and MP3
+3. OctoAI for speech to text.
-3. Whisper.cpp binary and associated language model
+4. Whisper.cpp binary and associated language model
+4.
 4. Python + xmltodict for generating output
 5. jq for parsing my json into urls and such
 5. mkdocs for site generation